Dagoav/Dagoav/README.md

 ![Header](./github_header.png)

 ### Hi there `I'm Daniel` 👋
+like the software I like to work on myself as a version now I am on my version 3 (bode v3.0) :smiley: :computer:

 - 🔭 I’m currently working on ...
 I'm looking for Job
 - 🌱 I’m currently learning c++ and Vue js
 - 👯 I’m looking to collaborate on frontend and backend porjects (python, node and react)